mieubrisse/personal-writing/inputs-not-outputs/post.md

 First, I needed to identify where the system had failed.

-I reached for a technique we used at Palantir (also from Toyota Production System) called a [Five Whys](https://en.wikipedia.org/wiki/Five_whys).
+I reached for a technique we used at Palantir (also from Toyota Production System) called [Five Whys](https://en.wikipedia.org/wiki/Five_whys).
 It's simple: you build a tree of "why?" questions, with their response.
 Once you get to five levels deep, you're looking at real roots of the problem:

 ```
 - Q: Why did I lose my wallet?